 Understanding Chapter 7 Bankruptcy

-Chapter 7 is known as a liquidation proceeding while Chapter 13 is a reorganization proceeding.
+Chapter 7 is known as a liquidation proceeding, while Chapter 13 is a reorganization proceeding.
 A debtor who files under Chapter 7 turns over all non-exempt property to a trustee who converts the property into cash and distributes it to the creditors.
 All eligible debts are quickly discharged and do not require repayment.

 In contrast, the main purpose of filing for bankruptcy under Chapter 13 is to enable a debtor to keep certain assets that would otherwise be liquidated by a Chapter 7 bankruptcy.
 Most of the debts are repaid over a three to five-year period.
 To be eligible for filing under Chapter 13, a debtor must have predictable income that is sufficient to pay reasonable expenses, with enough remaining to pay outstanding debts.

 The traditional stigma of bankruptcy has largely faded and been replaced by the belief that bankruptcy provides a new beginning after a period of financial trouble.
-Most bankruptcies result from unexpected and extreme financial disruptions caused by unemployment, business failure, medical expenses, marital splits, home mortgage problems and seriously overextended credit.
-In these cases, filing bankruptcy may be the best solution to financial woes.
+Most bankruptcies result from unexpected and extreme financial disruptions caused by unemployment, business failure, medical expenses, marital splits, home mortgage problems, and seriously overextended credit.
+In these cases, filing for bankruptcy may be the best solution to financial woes.
 It is important to note that some debts are not dischargeable.
 They will remain after a Chapter 7 bankruptcy or must be paid during a Chapter 13 bankruptcy.